jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: Okay, so...

 A: If you're going to ferment this stuff, you ferment it like you do cabbage, you know, do it raw.

-Q: Okay, okay.

-A: But still, too much of that, you're going to cause problems.
+But still, too much of that, you're going to cause problems.

 Q: Okay, so if I want to eat a potato cooked, I should just eat it baked, but then not ferment it.

 A: Correct.

-Q: The best way, I would just [unintelligible] and ferment it like that, eat it uncooked.
+Q: The best way, I would just [unintelligible] raw and ferment it like that, eat it uncooked.
 And then that'll still be...
 Is there any health benefit to that, do you think?

 A: If you were a big cooked food potato eater, french fry eater, definitely.